 Medium-Term Market Trend

-However, the arrival of the COVID-19 pandemic in 2020 severely impacted the market, causing a sharp 19.18% decline and pushing sales back below the 3 million mark.
-The downturn continued post-pandemic, with a further 10% drop in 2021, followed by stagnation in 2022.
-Factory shutdowns, supply chain disruptions, job cuts, and weakened consumer demand deepened the recession, further straining the industry.
+The market then reversed in 2020, when COVID-19 drove a 19.18% decline and pushed sales back below 3 million.
+The downturn continued with a further 10% drop in 2021 and stagnation in 2022, as factory shutdowns, supply-chain disruptions, layoffs, and weaker consumer demand weighed on the industry.

 Tables with sales figures